Cosmoglobe/Cosmoglobe/docs/reference/chain.rst

 Chain
 =====

-The `Chain` class allows for easy interaction with a Commander chainfile.
+The `Chain` class object allows for easy interaction with a Commander chainfile.

-.. automodule:: cosmoglobe.h5.chain
+.. autoclass:: cosmoglobe.h5.chain.Chain
-    :members: Chain
+    :members: